awsdocs/amazon-eks-user-guide/doc_source/cluster-endpoint.md

 | Enabled | Enabled |  [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/eks/latest/userguide/cluster-endpoint.html)  |
 | Disabled | Enabled |  [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/eks/latest/userguide/cluster-endpoint.html)  |

 You can modify your cluster API server endpoint access using the AWS Management Console or AWS CLI\.
-Select the tab with the name of the tool that you'd like to use to modify your endpoint access with\.

 ------
 #### [ AWS Management Console ]